Tyrn/wei/the-insider-en.typ

      The Earthman  was  left in one of the  halls  with  windows facing  the garden  and  walls  draped with archaic  silks.
-A  weapons  collection  was arranged on the wall - an encrusted with mother-of-pearl and gold  poleax, a simple  battle-axe, swords,  one  arrow-head  covered in blood.
+A  weapons  collection  was arranged on the wall---an encrusted with mother-of-pearl and gold  poleax, a simple  battle-axe, swords,  one  arrow-head  covered in blood.
 When Kissur returned, Bemish inquired about the strange collection theme.